12 months as a Scotland blogger

 A Scotland blogger escapes to the country

 We struck gold with our accommodation at Cologin Country Chalets & Lodges.
-It was a great base for exploring the surrounding area and we managed to pack loads into our weekend break.
+It was a great base for exploring the surrounding area and we managed to pack loads into the weekend we spent there.
 On the Saturday night when the on site country inn, The Barn had a power cut we ate dinner by candle and firelight and dubbed it Black Saturday.
-Calm, stress free and way more enjoyable that the horror of Black Friday.
+Calm, stress free and way more enjoyable that the horror show that is Black Friday.

 Posh scones and a birthday for my Scotland blog

-I adore Christmas but refuse to embrace it until December rolls around, so it was nice to get into the festive spirit this year with an early December visit to the Royal yacht Britannia for their Christmas Weekend.
+I adore Christmas but refuse to embrace it until December arrives.
+I was able to get right into the Christmas spirit in 2016 with an early December visit to the Royal yacht Britannia for their Christmas Weekend.
 The yacht looked wonderful all decorated for Christmas.
-There was shortbread, mulled wine and a fun festive Corgi treasure hunt.
+There was shortbread, mulled wine and a fun corgi treasure hunt.
 There was also the best scone I’ve ever eaten and a fascinating insight into the historic yacht, which turned out to be nothing like I expected it to be.
-A great day out and a really enjoyable way to end my first year as a ‘Scotland blogger’.
+It was a great day out and a really enjoyable way to end my first year as a ‘Scotland blogger’.

-This year in between a varied array of blogging assignments I was honoured and delighted to be asked to become a Visit Scotland Ambassador.
+This year in between a varied array of blogging assignments, I was honoured to be invited to become a Visit Scotland Ambassador.
 The Visit Scotland online community is something I’m incredibly proud of and it was wonderful to be involved from the very beginning.

 I’ve also put wellies, cagoules, backpacks and midgie sprays through their paces in the Scottish great outdoors so you could say that my first year of blogging has been a tad diverse.
 It’s also been hair-raising, interesting, a gastronomic delight and most of all a privilege and a huge amount of fun.